NSO-developer/tme-demo/README.md

 cleanly.
 This is important to ensure that all automated installation steps have been executed.

-Use the `clean` target to delete the CDB and NETSIM network, and clean the demo packages.
+Use the `clean` target to delete the CDB and NETSIM network and clean the demo packages.

     > make clean all